What you will study

 Beyond the university-wide scholarships we offer, the College of Education offers

-three scholarships for our graduate students in the Educational Leadership degree
+five scholarships for our graduate students in the Educational Leadership degree program:

 - Cliff and Patty Mohn CPPP Scholarship